ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Worker
 ======

-This is a Budget Worker Proposal which provides funding through calendar year 2018 for:
+This is a Budget Worker Proposal which provides **partial** funding through calendar year 2018 for:
 * BitShares Core Team Roles
 * Collaboration Tools

-It intends to work in concert with the existing development resources including Abit, Alfredo Garcia, and the UI Team, led by Bill Butler.
+This Worker funds an _initial_ Core Team at **reduced hours** to mitigate draw on the reserve pool and support **bootstrapping** efforts.
+Subsequent Worker(s) will be offered to fund the team as it scales up.
+This Worker intends to work in concert with the existing development resources including Abit, Alfredo Garcia, and the UI Team, led by Bill Butler.

 BTS are collected into the `"workers.bitshares.foundation"` account which is a multi-sig account controlled by `"BitShares Blockchain Foundation"` and owned by `"committee-account"` using the Budget Worker Model [5]:

 * Transparent accounting provided by the BitShares Blockchain Foundation [6]
 * Submitted invoices reviewed, approved and remitted within 5 business days